 Monitor less experienced agents.
 Chat is more difficult than email.
 It requires agents to handle questions in real-time.
 Often, they can’t fall back on templated responses.
 So make sure agents have mastered email before they start on chat.
 And when agents are just starting out, you can have them share the chat link with a team lead or experienced agent who can monitor the chat in real time.

-If you want to know more about KPIs for customer service, download our free e-book with benchmark data for the most important KPIs in email, phone and chat support.
+If you want to know more about KPIs for customer service, download or view our our free e-book with benchmark data for the most important KPIs in email, phone and chat support.

 Illustration by Rhea Avanceña